How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability: Related Work

-Much of the recent literature on learning for off-road traversability estimation has focused on semantic segmentation of visual data into discrete classes.
-Maturana et al. \cite{maturana2018real} and Kim et al. \cite{kim2018season} learn semantic segmentation of off-road terrain classes--such as grass, gravel, and trees--using a Fully Convolutional Network (FCN) backbone \cite{long2015fully}, and combine it with geometric lidar data to generate a metric map that can be used for path planning for a large ground robot.
+Much of the recent literature on learning for off-road traversability estimation has focused on semantic segmentation of visual data into discrete classes \cite{maturana2018real, long2015fully}.
 However, it is not immediately obvious how to map human semantic classes into costs that can be directly used for path planning and control, which often results in hard-coded mappings.
 More recent work by Shaban et al. \cite{shaban2022semantic} aims to alleviate the need for explicit mappings from human semantic classes to costs by directly learning discrete traversability classes, such as low-cost and high-cost, in a metric space from geometric data.
 Yet, these approaches require a large amount of labeled semantic data for training, and lack expressiveness given the limited number of traversability classes.

-Recently, other works have looked into learning predictive models, control policies, and risk-aware costmaps directly from visual and multi-modal inputs for navigation in challenging off-road environments.
-While BADGR-based methods \cite{kahn2021badgr, shah2022rapid} learn a \textit{boolean} predictor of whether a specific sequence of actions will lead to a bumpy trajectory, we learn a continuous value for traversability that is aggregated into a costmap that can be used directly to optimize trajectories, without the need to query the network for every sample of our MPPI optimizer \cite{williams2017information}.
-Triest et al. \cite{triest2022tartandrive} learn a neural network-based dynamics model for a large ATV vehicle and explore the use of different types of multi-modal data as input to their neural network.
-Sivaprakasam et al. \cite{sivaprakasam2021improving} learn a dynamics model in simulation to derive a dynamics-aware cost function that can be integrated into downstream planning tasks.
+Recently, other works have looked into learning predictive models, control policies, and risk-aware costmaps directly from visual and multimodal inputs for navigation in challenging off-road environments.
+While BADGR-based methods \cite{kahn2021badgr, shah2022rapid} learn a \textit{boolean} predictor for whether a specific sequence of actions will lead to a bumpy trajectory, we learn a continuous value for traversability that is aggregated into a costmap that can be used directly to optimize trajectories, without the need to query the network for every sample of our MPPI optimizer \cite{williams2017information}.
+Triest et al. \cite{triest2022tartandrive} learn a neural network-based dynamics model for a large ATV vehicle and explore the use of different types of multimodal data as input to their neural network.
+Sivaprakasam et al. \cite{sivaprakasam2021improving} learn a dynamics model in simulation to derive a dynamics-aware cost function for downstream planning tasks.
 Fan et al. \cite{fan2021learning} learn a traversability risk costmap from lidar data, and Cai et al. \cite{cai2022risk} learn a speed distribution map that is converted into a costmap using a conditional value at risk (CVaR) formulation.
+Triest et al. \cite{triest2023learning} learn CVaR-based uncertainty-aware traversability costmaps from lidar data using inverse reinforcement learning.